shortdoom/gh-fake-analyzer/README.md

 gh-analyze --logoff
 ```

 It's possible to develop your own tools by re-using methods accessible in `modules/analyze.py`.
+Inspect existing `tools` code for examples and inspiration.

 ## Configuration